Derek Dunne: Early life

 He grew up in Grenville Street, off Hill Street on the northside of Dublin in an area badly affected by heroin addiction.

 As a teenager he played for Belvedere F.C., then moved to St Patrick's Athletic F.C. for four years as well as Dublin Bus.
 While playing for the latter teams he began selling heroin.
 When officials at Dublin Bus heard allegations that he was dealing drugs, he was dropped by them.
-A former manager at St Pat's was surprised at the allegations as Dunne had applied himself to soccer very well.
+A former manager at St Patrick's was surprised at the allegations, as Dunne had applied himself to soccer very well.

 Criminal career

 In 1994 the North Central Divisional Drug Squad targeted him and a number of his close associates in an operation codenamed "Family Tree".
 He was questioned several times but never charged.

-In 1995 he attacked and seriously assaulted a nephew of Gerry "the Monk" Hutch, leaving him in a coma and putting Dunne under a sentence of death.
+In 1995 he attacked and seriously assaulted a nephew of Gerry "the Monk" Hutch, leaving him in a coma and with a contract out for Dunne's death.
 Dunne paid £200,000 to the Monk to have the contract annulled.
 He then set up a permanent base in Liverpool.

 In January 1996 he was arrested by police in Manchester following a joint operation with Gardaí and charged with conspiracy to smuggle heroin into Ireland.
 The initial trial collapsed over publicity involving the murder of Veronica Guerin and the second trial found him not guilty.